 Should I be concerned about taxes?

-There is so much attention on money leaving the country that whether you fail to report, don’t know you have to report or don’t report your taxes as required by law — it will likely be discovered.
-If you’re found not in compliance, you’re on the hook for some stiff penalties that include multi-year penalties and even jail time.
+There is so much attention on money leaving the country that whether you don’t report your taxes or don’t know you have to report them as required by law — it will likely be discovered.
+If you’re found not in compliance, you’re on the hook for some stiff penalties that include multi-year fines and even jail time.
 To avoid a tax minefield, know the tax thresholds and how to report when you’ve met them.
 What are the tax requirements when sending a large transfer?

 The minimum you can send depends on the service you use.
 Travelex has a slightly higher minimum of $500, while others let you send as little as $1.
 PayPal’s services are optimal for transactions under $200.
 Some forex providers waive transfer fees when you send more than $5,000 per transaction.